 As a part of the Greater Forest Park Conservation Initiative (GFPCI), the first large-scale invasive species removal project occurred in August of 2015.
 This area will be monitored to ensure our efforts are leading to the successful restoration of more than 200 acres in the Balch Creek Watershed.
 Invasive plant removal has continued in the Balch Creek area along with an additional site in the northern section of the park with treatments taking place in 2016 and 2017.

-To ensure all of our partners were using the same monitoring criteria, FPC worked with public and non-profit agencies to write a Unified Monitoring Protocol thanks to funding from Metro.
+To ensure all of our partners were using the same monitoring criteria, FPC worked with public and non-profit agencies to write a Unified Monitoring Protocol thanks to funding from Metro Regional Government.
 This document will help all of the groups working in the Greater Forest Park Ecosystem use the same monitoring protocols so we can all know which restoration techniques work best.